kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 <img src="https://raw.githubusercontent.com/kamarov-therussiantank/TTCV2/main/screenshots/classicmazes.jpg">

-- **Old Classic Tab designs:** Few old Classic Tabs, have made back into the game.
-Others are yet to be found..
+- **Old Classic UI:** Lets welcome back our most loved Classic UI!
+What does it brings?
+Install the extension and see it for your self.
+You will be amazed.

 More features are coming soon!!!
 ****